 (Dell, which owns this site, has a partnership called Dell Reconnect with Goodwill Industries, administered through the charity’s 2,500 locations in the U.S. and Canada, which accepts used computer equipment of any brand or condition.
 Some of the systems are refurbished and resold through Goodwill.)

 But not all organizations are waiting for tablets to trickle down to them.
 Other organizations are finding specialized situations for which a tablet could be more useful tool than a laptop or a personal computer.
 In the Philippines, William Dar—the director general of the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT)—is working with the Department of Agriculture to develop its own tablet specifically designed to provide information to farmers about weather, soil needs and other conditions that could help them increase their yield.

 “We would like to provide value-added inputs along with agro-advisory.
 I see this is possible with a tablet—a hand held device with a complete suite of applications from self-guided instructions and GPRS to a camera for capturing pictures and videos.
-If urbanites enjoy the benefits of these contemporary ICT tools, why not remote rural communities?” says William Dar.Tags: Business,Education,Gadgets & Devices,Giving,Lifestyle,Technology
+If urbanites enjoy the benefits of these contemporary ICT tools, why not remote rural communities?” says William Dar.Tags: Business,Corporate Responsibility,Downtime,Education,Gadgets & Devices,Technology